mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 ![Stock Optimization Application](/assets/2019-05-23-financial-data-scientist/stock_optimization_application.png)
 <p class="text-center date">Tactical Asset Allocation - Portfolio Weights Optimized Using Sharpe Ratio - App Improves Decisions</p>

-# What skills do you need to learn to do this?
+# 6. What skills you need to learn to do this.

 The road to go from where you are now to a data scientist in a Financial Organization can be accomplished in weeks, not years.
 But, you need to have a plan to **_strategically learn the right skills_**.